Pandeiro

 The pandeiro ([pɐ̃ˈdejɾu]) is a type of hand frame drum popular in Brazil.
-The pandeiro is used in a number of Brazilian music forms, such as samba, choro, coco, and capoeira music.
+The pandeiro is used in a number of Brazilian music forms, such as samba, choro, coco, capoeira, and bossa nova music.

 The drumhead is tunable, and the rim holds metal jingles (platinelas) which are cupped, creating a crisper, drier and less sustained tone on the pandeiro than on the tambourine.
 It is held in one hand, and struck on the head by the other hand to produce the sound.
 Typical pandeiro patterns are played by alternating the thumb, fingertips, heel, and palm of the hand.
 A pandeiro can also be shaken to make sound, or one can run a finger along the head to produce a drum roll.

 Medieval instrument

 The term pandeiro was previously used to describe a square double-skinned frame drum, often with a bell inside; such an instrument is now known by the term adufe in Spain and Portugal.

 The term pandeiro (pandero in Asturian) is still used in parts of Galicia, Asturias and Portugal to describe the square-shaped drum, while the round drum with jingles is known as pandeira in Galicia and pandeireta in Portugal.